Analysis period: 2024-01-01 to 2024-12-31

 Did BTC provide diversification when held with IBIT?

-BTC and IBIT were weakly correlated in 2024, with an average correlation of 0.14.
-This weak correlation suggested meaningful diversification benefits when held together.
+BTC and IBIT were strongly correlated in 2024, with an average correlation of 0.90.
+This strong correlation limited diversification benefits.

 Which had better risk-adjusted returns: BTC or IBIT?